ted-piotrowski/maptober-2021-week-2/README.md

 Problem: Mapbox only allows primitive values in tile delimited JSON, while Strava uses arrays and objects.
 For example `{ start_lat_lng: [12, -122.2]}`.
 Solved: Put everything in one FeatureCollection and MTS automatically converted to valid tile delimited JSON.

+Problem: When updating Mapbox recipe, Mapbox studio does not always update the rendering or hide attribute names per recipe instructions
+Solved: Not sure